| | | |

 Cheesy Vegan Lasagna

-Layer roasted vegetables and dairy-free cheese between sheets of pasta for a delightful twist on the traditional lasagna.
+Layer roasted veggies and creamy cashew ricotta between sheets of pasta for a spin on classic lasagna—so good!

 Stuffed Bell Peppers

-Fill bell peppers with a mixture of quinoa, black beans, and spices, then bake for a nutritious handheld meal.
+Fill vibrant bell peppers with quinoa, beans, and spices, then bake for a delightful handheld meal!

 Vegan Mac and Cheese